aslamovyura/interactive-graph-angular/README.md

 Database seeding with initial data is ENABLED by default.
 To disable database seeding, set `InitialDbSeedEnable` to `false` in `appsettings.json`.

-To run the application, type the following commands from the `./ServerSideApp` directory:
+To run the server-side application, type the following commands from the `./ServerSideApp` directory:

 ```
 > docker-compose build